isomerpages/cris-actris/_about-us/About ACTRIS.md

 </div>
 <h2>We Are ACTRIS</h2>
 <p>ACTRIS was established in April 2020 to meet the increasing clinical demand
-for cellular therapeutics to treat various life-threatening diseases.&nbsp;</p>
+for cellular therapeutics to treat various life-threatening diseases.</p>
-<p>Its vision is to be the national and regional centre of excellence for
+<p>Our vision is to be the national and regional centre of excellence for
-facilitating discovery, process development, and manufacturing of cellular-based therapeutics across the broad spectrum of immunotherapy and regenerative medicine, encompassing both investigational and approved products for Singapore.</p>
+facilitating discovery, process development, and manufacturing of cellular-based therapeutics across the broad spectrum of immunotherapy and regenerative medicine, encompassing both investigational and clinical-use products for Singapore.</p>
 <p>Through its specialised infrastructure and skilled workforce, ACTRIS aims
-to promote and support the entire value chain of the cell therapy ecosystem by enabling translational research and development, manufacturing, clinical service provision, and commercialisation across the healthcare, academic and industrial sectors.&nbsp;</p>
+to promote and support the entire value chain of the cell therapy ecosystem by enabling translational research and development, manufacturing, clinical service provision, and commercialisation across the healthcare, academic and industrial sectors.</p>
 <p>In addition, ACTRIS will also provide value-added services such as workforce
-training, regulatory facilitation, and the standardisation of ancillary materials pertaining to the delivery of cellular therapy to patients.</p>
+training, regulatory support, and the standardisation of ancillary materials and product testing pertaining to the delivery of cellular therapy to patients.</p>
 <p>ACTRIS is a programme of CRIS.</p>
 <p></p>
 <div class="isomer-image-wrapper">